ulmii/petpatrol/README.md

 ## Implementation
 This project was done for a course in UI design so some of the functionality is missing.
 Backend has a mocked database that is configured in the yml file, with every restart of the application it resets to the initial state.
+User log in is also mocked for only one account.
 Frontend communicates with the server via REST endpoints, images in reports are sent in a multipart file to a different endpoint that stores them.
 UI functionality is done mostly by angularJs controllers.